“Because no matter where you run, you just end up running into yourself.”—

 HAS IT STARTED YET?

-Standing on Lexington Avenue at 60th street she sighs beneath the weather, a long sigh, wetter and heavier than the drear enveloping her.
+Standing on a corner of Lexington Avenue at 60th street she closes her umbrella and sighs beneath the weather.
+It’s a deep and gradual sigh, heavier than the drear enveloping her.
 It is surrender—her sighing—masked as relief.
-It girdles her, pinching her breath, provoking her.
+The rain has stopped at least.
+Her battle, the first round that shrouds her, arrests her breathing, provokes her, is finally finished for the day.
 The repository of affluence called Bloomingdale’s sits to her right.
-The Subway Inn tempts her on her left; battered neon-lit haven of the beery rank and file.
+The Subway Inn, battered neon-lit haven of the beery rank and file, tempts her on the left.

-She is 30.
-Her marriage, a flimsy scaffold unable to bear the weight of her upbringing, has collapsed.
+Her marriage, a flimsy scaffold unable to bear the weight of cognition, has collapsed.
+She is barely twenty-seven.

-The truth is she has a closet full of clothes, from stores like Bergdorf’s and Saks, hanging with unpleasant recall.
+The truth is she has a closet full of clothes, expensive outfits from stores like Bergdorf’s and Saks, hanging with unpleasant recall.
 For six years she was deemed, like her husband, incapable of buying her own clothes; the little unmatched girl who needed a moneyed mother-in-law’s guidance to fit in with the Park Avenue dames.
-The underwear war that brokered no peaceful resolutions, underwear that no one would see except her son and, perhaps the driver who might accidentally run her down.
+She’d suffered the ministrations of unfamiliar uncles who had done well in the garment industry.
+They’d draped her in silk coats trimmed in silver raccoon and fitted her with the sample outfits the models wore.
+She’d balked at underwear but brokered no peaceful resolutions.
+It was properly expensive underwear that no one would see except her husban and, perhaps the driver who might accidentally run her down.

-She can have a few beers at the Subway Inn.
+A few beers at the Subway Inn tempt her.
+Why not?
 How many afternoons had she dug her father out of the darkened cave of lost men?
-To pass under the shallow blonde smile of Marilyn Monroe in the framed black and white photograph above the door.
-The same approachable beauty she had seen laughing easily with the counter girls in the cosmetics department of Bloomingdales as she cut through the main floor after school.
+How many times had she entered a nondescript doorway and passed under the inviting guileless smile in the framed black and white photograph of Marilyn Monroe.
+This was the same approachable beauty she had seen laughing easily with the counter girls in the cosmetics department of Bloomingdales as she cut through the main floor of the store after school.
+But that was over ten years ago.
+Marilyn was dead.
+Her marriage was dead.

 It is far too early for a beer, even for her.
-She tucks a wet, mouse brown tendril back behind her ear.
+She tucks a wet, mouse brown tendril behind her ear.
 Farah Fawcett’s whipped silver main was replicated on the heads of young women everywhere, a style her straight brown hair would never be wrestled into.
 And she cannot go into a bar dressed as she is.
-The yellow linen dress was too, well, yellow.
-Her mother-in-law always insisted on color when she was happiest in somber hues.
-She thought the brightly colored dress would buck her up, help her to appear more sure of herself when she met her attorney for the first time.
+Her linen dress boxes her in.
+She is a poor man’s Audrey Hepburn.
+And the dress is yellow, too yellow.
+Her mother-in-law insisted on color, when she was happiest in somber hues.
+She thought the fashionable dress would buck her up, help her to appear surer of herself when she met her attorney for the first time.
 But it is all wrong, and she’d had to spend some time, too much of his time, explaining herself, trying to make him understand she was not the kind of woman who wore yellow linen.
-“My mother-in-law bought it for me,” she mumbled at what she guessed was dismissive appraisal.
+“My mother-in-law bought it for me,” she’d mumbled at what she guessed was his dismissive appraisal.

-A wardrobe coup is in order but she doesn’t actually have a lot of her own money yet to underwrite a drastic transformation.
+A wardrobe coup is in order but she doesn’t actually have a lot of her own money to underwrite a drastic transformation.
 Her attorney will take much of it.
-Before he left, her husband had lived with her in a sunny upper eastside apartment a few blocks from the medical institution where he got his doctorate.
-It was a comfortable life, too comfortable among graduate students with lesser means.
+Until he left for Cambridge, her husband had lived with her in a sunny upper eastside apartment a few blocks from the medical institution where he’d gotten his doctorate.
+It was a comfortable life for the Harvard bound.
+It was too comfortable among friends who were graduate students with lesser means.
 Her father-in-law had devised a way to support them and he gave her more money than her contrived clerical job for his psychiatric practice was worth.
 But it was meant to pay the rent and leave his son free of mundane financial concerns while he was in graduate school.
 It was a way around taxes.
 She sometimes kept some of it back for herself, especially as the marriage deteriorated.
-Especially after her father-in-law prescribed a strong antidepressant to keep her quiet about her unhappy marriage to his son, especially then.
-She never filled the prescriptions and pretended she had and just stopped complaining.
+When her father-in-law had prescribed a strong antidepressant to keep her quiet about her unhappy marriage to his son she never filled the prescriptions and pretended she had and just stopped complaining.
 Her father-in-law, believing himself omnipotent, celebrated his victory over her, giving her more money.

 They had gotten stoned, and they had missed it.

-Both theaters are fixed with the same black letters on the marquees: Eraserhead.
-It is a film by a controversial new filmmaker, one who is getting mixed reviews and she hesitates because she has read something about this movie, something off putting.
+Both theaters are fixed with the same title in black letters on their marquees: Eraserhead.
+It is a film by a controversial new filmmaker, one who is getting mixed, but heated, reviews and she hesitates because she has read something about this movie, something off putting.
 She reconsiders.
-If she was feeling groovier there is the Queensboro Bridge.
-She’d walked across that bridge as a student and when she got to Manhattan she felt like she could do anything.
-Although the rain had stopped, the summer afternoon air was dingy and cloying.
-Seeing the film is just about half an hour away she buys a ticket and enters an empty theater.
+There is the Queensboro Bridge if she was feeling groovier.
+She’d walked across that bridge to high school and whenever she got to the Manhattan side she’d felt like she could do anything.
+Although the rain had stopped, the summer afternoon air is dingy and cloying.
+The film will start in half an hour.
+She buys a ticket and enters an empty theater.

-Relishing the cool, semi-darkened interior, she slips down into a velvet-upholstered seat near the back.
+Relishing the cool air in a semi-darkened interior, she slides down into a velvet-upholstered seat at the back.
 A questioning voice distracts her from rummaging in her bag for her book.
 “Has it started yet?”
 Standing at her side in the aisle, hardly bigger than the large container of popcorn he cradles against his chest, the tiny man asks again: “Has the film started yet?”
 His voice, a breathy lisp, is like that of a child.
 But he is an older man.
-Older than she is.
-A black cap is pulled rakishly over his eyes.
-He is wearing one of those British military sweaters, pea soup green, with patched elbows.
+A black cap tips over his brow.
+He is wearing one of those pea soup green British military sweaters with patched elbows.

-Gazing up at him she smiles, resisting a startled recognition of the infamous writer, and then turns toward the front of the theater, indicating to the empty screen.
-He turns away, as if in a trance, and prances lightly down the aisle to take a front row seat.
+Gazing up at the writer she smiles, suppressing a startled recognition of the infamous celebrity, and then turns toward the front of the theater, indicating to the empty screen.
+He looks away, as if in a trance, and prances lightly down the aisle to take a front row seat.
 The theater lights go down.
 The film begins.
 They are the only two in the audience.

 When the house lights go on she is alone in the theater.
 “Who can blame him?” she thinks, feeling slightly unsettled herself.
-But she stuck it out, intrigued by the surreal black and white horror story unfolding on the screen.
+But she’d stuck it out, intrigued by the surreal horror story unfolding in black and white on the screen.

-Outside in the street, the afternoon has lightened somewhat and there are hollows of blue in the clouds.
-She wants to forget about the film for the moment and instead think about the writer with the popcorn.
-She’d devoured everything the diminutive author had written—from a Manhattan fairy tale with its dark corners to the profoundly darker stretches of Kansas.
+The afternoon has lightened and there are hollows of blue in the feeble clouds.
+She wants to forget about the disconcerting film for the moment and instead think about the writer with the popcorn.
+She’d devoured everything the very famous author had written—from a Manhattan fairy tale with its dark corners to the profoundly darker and murderous stretches of Kansas.
 As she heads uptown she ticks off characters in her head.

+The struggle for attention starts with the unimaginative naming of the child.
 She wishes she had been named Holly.
 It has a nice ring to it.
 A name is everything.
 Her parents, no literary lions, went for the obvious.
 The most popular girl’s name in 1947 was a hit song.
-Her sister, born a year later, would suffer the same fate.
-The struggle for attention starts with the unimaginative naming of the child.
+Her sister, born a year later, suffered an even more ignominious fate and was named after Gene Tierney’s character in a film shown years earlier.
 Truth is she’s not the waif that Audrey Hepburn was.
-She wasn’t an eager young woman in New York for the first time to live out her dreams.
-She was a native.
-A project girl.
+She wasn’t an eager young woman in New York for the first time, having come here to live out her dreams.
+She was a native, a project girl.
 She was born too early to be a Holly, but why not a Celeste, or a Bette?
+Why not an angry, dangerously self-aware smoker who knew just what she wanted?
 No, her parents handily plucked her name from the radio airwaves.
 “When I go to sleep, I never count sheep, I count all my dreams about….”

-Well, she will soon shed the alien surname she has been lumbered with for the duration of her short marriage.
-Their rented apartment will be in her name.
-Her attorney will see her through; get her a monthly stipend for a year.
+She will soon shed the alien surname she has been lumbered with for the duration of her short marriage.
+She will keep the apartment.
+Real estate was changing and a rent-controlled apartment was something to hold onto.
+Her attorney will see her through.
+He’ll get her a monthly stipend for a year.
 Of course he was right.
 Burgeoning feminist principles aside, she needs to live.
 Find her footing again.

-At 74th Street she pauses under the ivy green awning at J.G.
-Melon.
-She catches a glimpse of a young woman in an outlandish yellow dress reflected in the darkened window.
+At 74th Street and Third Avenue she pauses under the ivy green awning at J.G.
+Melon where society knocks knees under café tables.
+She catches a glimpse of a young woman in a yellow linen dress reflected in the darkened window.
+Dresses like hers are spotted as interlopers in a place like this.
 She has a job interview in a week, an entry-level graphic position at a community newspaper.
 The yellow dress will be long gone by then.
-She steps closer to the window and whispers to the ghost: “Has my life started yet?”
+She steps closer to the window and whispers to the watery image: “Has my life started yet?”

 4 comments: